ibm-cloud-docs/containers/cs_versions_archive.md

 <td>TPM-enabled kernel</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>Bare metal worker nodes with TPM chips for Trusted Compute use the default Ubuntu kernel until trust is enabled.
 If you [enable trust](/docs/containers?topic=containers-kubernetes-service-cli) on an existing cluster, you need to [reload](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload) any existing bare metal worker nodes with TPM chips.
-To check if a bare metal worker node has a TPM chip, review the **Trustable** field after running the `ibmcloud ks flavors --zone` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_machine_types).</td>
+To check if a bare metal worker node has a TPM chip, review the <strong>Trustable</strong> field after running the <code>ibmcloud ks flavors --zone</code> [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_machine_types).</td>
 </tr>
 </tbody>
 </table>